khanonjs/khanon.js-website/public/docs/7-using-actor-interface.md

 ## Loop Update

-Actors can implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#onLoopUpdate) callback.
+Actors implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#onLoopUpdate) optional callback.
 This callback creates an observer to the app loop update, being called every frame.
 Add the actor's logic to this method.
 ```
 onLoopUpdate(delta: number) {
   // Move or transform the actor, add logic here